 - melted butter and olive oil (1/2 and 1/2) for brushing down the pastry

-First make the filling by heating the olive oil in a large frying pan, add the 1 T of butter and fry the leeks and shallot until they soften (about 5 minutes).
+First, make the filling by heating the olive oil in a large frying pan, add 1 tablespoon of butter and fry the leeks and shallot until they soften (about 5 minutes).
 Add the mushrooms and the remaining butter and garlic and cook for about 5 minutes and until all the water has evapourated.
 Add the herbs and cream and carry on cooking until it thickens again.
 Add the Parmesan cheese and turn off the heat allowing the cheese to melt into the mixture which should be fairly thick.
-Add salt and pepper, test and adjust if necessary.
+Add salt and pepper, test, and adjust if necessary.
 Allow the mix to cool slightly, making it easier to handle.